argoproj/argo-events/docs/FAQ.md

 **Q. Where can I find the event structure for a particular gateway?**

-**A.** Please refer https://github.com/argoproj/argo-events/blob/master/pkg/apis/events/event-data.go to understand the structure of different types of events dispatched by gateways.
+**A.** Please refer [this file](https://github.com/argoproj/argo-events/blob/master/pkg/apis/events/event-data.go) to understand the structure of different types of events dispatched by gateways.